At what age do you become president? State security bodies. The phenomenon of Putin's Russia

 As Prime Minister

-The focus of the Prime Minister is on the person.
+The Premier's focus is on the individual.
 According to Putin, power should rely only on the Russian people, and if there is no such support, then there is nothing to do in power.
-In November 2011, Vladimir Putin was nominated as a candidate for the President of the Russian Federation.
+In November 2011, Vladimir Putin was nominated as a candidate for President of the Russian Federation.

 Vladimir Putin took personal control of the situation to support citizens who suffered from forest fires in the summer of 2010.

 Thus, round-the-clock monitoring of the construction of houses for fire victims was organized.
-Surveillance cameras were installed at every significant site, working around the clock.
-Three monitors were brought up: one - to the Government House, the second - to Vladimir Putin's home, and the third - to the website of the Government.
-The relatives of those killed in the fires were paid 1 million rubles in compensation, and each member of the family affected by the fires was paid 100 thousand rubles.
-All victims of the fire before the onset of winter received new houses and apartments or, if desired, monetary compensation.
+CCTV cameras operating around the clock have been installed at every significant site.
+Three monitors were displayed: one to the Government House, the second to Vladimir Putin’s home, and the third to the Government website.
+Relatives of those killed in the fires were paid 1 million rubles in compensation, and each member of the family affected by the fires was paid 100 thousand rubles.
+All fire victims received new houses and apartments before the onset of winter, or, if desired, monetary compensation.
 2.2 thousand families built new houses.

-If I undertake something, I try to bring the matter either to its logical conclusion, or at least bring this matter to the maximum effect.
+If I take on something, I try to bring it either to its logical conclusion, or, at a minimum, to bring this matter to maximum effect.

 V. Putin

 Vladimir Putin actively advocates the implementation of measures to develop the agro-industrial complex.
-“Step by step, we are becoming sovereign masters of our food and agricultural market.
+“Step by step we are becoming sovereign masters of our food and agricultural markets.
 And all this is the result of the development of the domestic agro-industrial complex, the visible embodiment of the work of Russian grain growers, livestock breeders, and processors,” he says.

 As President 2012-2018

-On the day he took office, the President signed 11 decrees designed to solve the most significant and sensitive problems for citizens, namely: wages state employees while improving the quality of medical, educational and social services; improvement of living conditions, including large families and those who live in emergency homes; improvement of the work of authorities and organizations providing municipal and state services.
+On the day he took office, the President signed 11 decrees designed to solve the most significant and sensitive problems for citizens, namely: increasing wages state employees while simultaneously improving the quality of medical, educational and social services; improving living conditions, including for large families and those living in dilapidated buildings; improving the work of government bodies and organizations providing municipal and government services.

-Constant control over the execution of the instructions formulated within the framework of the May decrees is carried out by the Commission for Monitoring the Achievement of the Target Indicators of Russia's Socio-Economic Development, headed by the President.
+Constant monitoring of the implementation of instructions formulated within the framework of the May decrees is carried out by the Commission for Monitoring the Achievement of Target Indicators of Social and Economic Development of Russia, headed by the President.

 On February 7, 2014, Vladimir Putin launched the XXII Winter Olympic Games in Sochi.
-For their holding, 11 sports facilities with a total capacity of 200,000 seats were built in the city.
-In total, 380 structures were erected in the process of preparation: objects of the coastal and mountain clusters, transport, energy and hotel infrastructure.
+To hold them, 11 sports facilities with a total capacity of 200 thousand spectator seats were built in the city.
+In total, 380 structures were erected during the preparation process: coastal and mountain cluster facilities, transport, energy and hotel infrastructure.

-On March 16, 2014, a referendum was held in Crimea, in which 96 percent of voters voted for reunification with Russia.
-On March 18, in the Georgievsky Hall of the Kremlin, the President addressed both chambers of the Federal Assembly with a request to consider the Constitutional Law on the admission of two new subjects to the Russian Federation: the Republic of Crimea and the city of Sevastopol.
-The agreement on the entry of Crimea into Russia was signed immediately after the speech.
+On March 16, 2014, a referendum was held in Crimea, in which 96 percent of voters were in favor of reunification with Russia.
+On March 18, in the St. George Hall of the Kremlin, the President addressed both chambers of the Federal Assembly with a request to consider the Constitutional Law on the admission of two new entities to the Russian Federation: the Republic of Crimea and the city of Sevastopol.
+The agreement on the annexation of Crimea to Russia was signed immediately after the speech was made.

-“In the minds of people, Crimea has always been and remains an integral part of Russia.
-This conviction, based on truth and justice, was unshakable, passed down from generation to generation, both time and circumstances were powerless before it, all the dramatic changes that our country experienced during the 20th century were powerless,” Vladimir Putin said at a meeting with deputies of the State Duma, members of the Federation Council, heads of Russian regions and representatives of civil society.
+“In people’s minds, Crimea has always been and remains an integral part of Russia.
+This conviction, based on truth and justice, was unshakable, passed down from generation to generation, both time and circumstances were powerless before it, all the dramatic changes that our country experienced during the twentieth century were powerless,” Vladimir Putin said at a meeting with deputies of the State Duma, members of the Federation Council, heads of Russian regions and representatives of civil society.

 On December 6, 2017, during a visit to the GAZ plant in Nizhny Novgorod, the head of state announced plans to take part in the upcoming elections.

-To begin with, let's figure out how long the president is elected and what this position generally means.
+First, let's figure out how long the president is elected for and what this position generally means.
 The President of the Russian Federation is the highest position in Russia, elected by the people, he is the head of the country.
-And also, performs the functions of governing the state and is the supreme commander of the army of the Russian Federation.
+He also performs the functions of governing the state and is the Supreme Commander-in-Chief of the Russian Army.
 So, how long is the President of the Russian Federation elected?

-The first elections for the post of leader of the Russian Federation were held in the summer, namely on June 12, 1991.
-In accordance with their results, Boris Nikolayevich Yeltsin was elected leader of the Russian Federation.
+The first elections for the post of leader of the Russian Federation took place in the summer, namely on June 12, 1991.
+In accordance with their results, Boris Nikolaevich Yeltsin was elected leader of the Russian Federation.

-Only citizens over the age of 35 who have lived in the territory of the Russian Federation for at least ten years are entitled to this right.
+This right applies only to citizens over the age of 35 who have lived on the territory of the Russian Federation for at least ten years.

-How many times in a row can you become president of the Russian Federation?
-This question arises in many people, and here is the answer to it: the same person cannot and does not have the right to be elected to the post of head of Russia no more than twice in a row. (but may be re-elected after a break of one term).
+How many times in a row can you become President of the Russian Federation?
+This question arises for many people, and here is the answer: the same person cannot and does not have the right to be elected to the post of head of Russia no more than two times in a row. (but can be elected again after a break of one term).

-The election procedure is exactly described in federal law number 19 "On the election of the President of the Russian Federation."
+The election procedure is exactly described in federal law No. 19 “On the election of the President of the Russian Federation.”
 Under the terms of this law, each participant in the election as head of state is required to present to the CEC at least two million signatures made by persons who are citizens of Russia.
-Those who do not fulfill this condition are automatically excluded from participation in the elections.
+Those who don't comply this condition, are automatically excluded from participating in the elections.

-According to the constitution, all citizens of Russia who have reached the age of 18 can choose the head of the Russian Federation.
+In accordance with the constitution, all Russian citizens who have reached the age of 18 can elect the head of the Russian Federation.

-How long is the President of the Russian Federation elected?
+For how long is the President of the Russian Federation elected?
 Initially, the reign in Russia was five years.
-But in the future, the reign was reduced to four years.
-However, in 2012, there were again changes in the Constitution and now the presidency in Russia has increased to six years.
+But later, the reign was reduced to four years.
+However, in 2012, changes took place in the Constitution again and now the presidency in Russia has increased to six years.

-• Since the elections are throughout Russia, then in your city there will definitely be a point of the election commission.
-Contact the CEC to find out exactly where you can vote.
+• Since the elections are taking place throughout Russia, then there will definitely be an election commission point in your city.
+Contact the CEC to find out where exactly you can vote.

-• Voting date set, not later than three months, but usually, the date is known much earlier.
-After the date is set, candidates will be nominated, with whom you can familiarize yourself and choose the one that suits you.
+• The voting date is set, no later than three months, but usually the date is known much earlier.
+After setting a date, candidates will begin to be nominated, with whom you can familiarize yourself and choose the one that suits you.

-• Choosing your candidate and after waiting for the voting date, come to the point of the election commission (be sure to take your passport with you) and vote.
+• By choosing your candidate and after waiting for the voting date, come to the election commission office (be sure to take your passport with you) and vote.

 What rights does the President of the Russian Federation have?